MarvinXLII/OctopathTravelerJobRandomizer/README.md

 **ABOUT**

 This is the beginnings of a Job randomizer for Octopath Traveler (Steam version).
+Check out [mastermind1919's](https://github.com/mastermind1919/OctopathBossRandomizer/releases) for a compatible boss randomizer!

 **OPTIONS**